 - Provide medical and behavioral history about your pet, as well as veterinary and other emergency contact information.

 - Gather all necessary supplies (including food, vitamins, treats, toys) in one central location, so it's easy to find.

 - Make sure that the company you're hiring your sitter from has a “backup” plan.
 This is in case your sitter has an emergency that prevents her from being with your pet when she/he has to.

-Below you can find a FREE Pet Sitter Note download, so you can provide all the information needed to your sitter.
+Below you can find our Pet Sitter Note download, so you can provide all the information needed to your sitter.
 This will help you make sure that he or she knows exactly what your pet needs.